-The satellites are believed to use a 2.4 m diameter prime mirror, which would proved a theoretical ground resolution of 15 cm.
+The satellites are believed to use a 2.4 m diameter prime mirror, which gives a theoretical ground resolution of 15 cm.
 Operational resolution would be worse due to effects of the atmosphere.
 The eartly satellites likely use photo-diode detctors, later CCD detectors were used for imaging.
 Reportedly some ELINT equipment is also carried.
-Prime contractor for the KH-11 satellites is Lockeed (now Lockheed Martin).
+Prime contractor for the KH-11 satellites is Lockheed (now Lockheed Martin).

 The satellites of Block 3 and 4 are hence often dubbed "advanced Crystal".
 Likely the often reported designation "KH-12" is not correct and they are likely also called KH-11.
 The Byeman code name Ikon has been reported for this series.

 The 8X or EIS program was planned as a replacement, but was finally cancelled due to escalating costs.
 Otherwise, the Block 4 version is part of EIS.

 The FIA optical satellites were designed as their successors, but with continuing delays and finally the collapse of the FIA optical program, two more satellites were procured.
 Apparently the production has restarted for more satellites.

 The relation to the stealthy Misty satellites is unclear, but Misty might be derived from the KH-11 design.

 The KH-11 17 (NROL 71) launch is tentatively assigned to this series, but features a 74° orbital inclination.
 It might be either a new orbital regime introduced with Block 5 or the satellite might be a new type.